TimChinye/SAD-Complaint-Management-System/task_1_design/adrs/009-use-federated-identity-and-sso.md

 *   **Status**: Accepted
 *   **Date**: 06/12/2025
-*   **Technical Story**: Allow tenant employees to log in using their existing corporate identity providers (e.g., Microsoft 365, Google Workspace) for enhanced security and usability.
+*   **Technical Story**: Allow tenant employees to log in using their existing corporate identity providers (e.g; Microsoft 365, Google Workspace) for enhanced security and usability.

 ## Context and Problem Statement